node-xyz/xyz.example.risingstack.trace/README.md

 ### What is node-xyz?

 node-xyz is microservice microframework for node.
 It is a _low level_ , _minimal_, yet **comprehensive** toolkit that can be used to easily develop and deploy microservices. node-xyz consists of two main components:
-  - [`xyz-core`](https://github.com/node-xyz/xyz-core): which is the microframework that we will be using to write our services
+  - [`xyz-core`](https://github.com/node-xyz/xyz-core): which is the microframework that we will be using to write our services.
-  - [`xyz-cli`](https://github.com/node-xyz/xyz-cli) which is the command line tool that we will be using to deploy the services. `xyz-cli` can be configured to work with Trace very easily.
+  - [`xyz-cli`](https://github.com/node-xyz/xyz-cli) which is the command line tool that we will be using to deploy our services. `xyz-cli` can be configured to work with Trace very easily.

 This tutorial is using `xyz-core v.0.4` and `xyz-cli v0.4.1`.
 Since node-xyz is being heavily developed at the time, there is the possibility of minor changes in the future.
-The version of the CLI tool that we will be using is also important because passing environment variables has been added in this version.

 ## Writing the microservices

-In this tutorial, we will not focus heavily on the details of microservices since it can get pretty complicated.
-Instead, we will create mock tasks with different types (CPU and IO tasks) that represent real tasks.
+In this tutorial, we will not focus heavily on the details of microservices since it can get pretty complicated and dependent on your application domain.
+Instead, we will create mock tasks with different types (CPU and IO tasks) that represent real tasks and deploy them as our microservices.

 We will create 2 service types: